cscott/TurtleScript/README.rst

    to "tidy up" the display.
 The benefit is entirely avoiding automatic resize (and thus flicker) during editing.

+   Some additional study of existing block-based systems is warranted.

 2. Clone by default.

    It's more common to copy (and then modify) a part than to reorder